by: The Great Canadian Roof Doctor Inc. www.CdnRoofDr.com

 Is one coat of sealant enough?

 Maybe.
-We guarantee you will have no granule loss for 10 years with a single coating.
-Our experience is now indicating that a second coat probably won’t be required for 15 years.
+We guarantee you will have no leaks due to granule loss for 10 years, with a single coating.
+Our experience now indicates that a second coat probably won’t be required for 15 years.
 A roof inspection at 10-15 years after the first coat will tell us what to expect for your roof.
-Three coats (at 15 year intervals) will likely be enough.

 How long will my sealed roof last?